 The pedestrian-friendly campus is perfect for bird and botany tours, as well as hiking, cycling and long leisurely walks.
-In fact the Chinese University is home to some of the nicest walks in Hong Kong.
+In fact CUHK is home to some of the nicest walks in Hong Kong.
 A stroll from the MTR University Station to any of the University's Colleges may take you past a lily pond, rare trees, a Chinese pavilion, a tree-lined mall, monastic courtyards, a Chinese medicinal garden, famous sculptures, award-winning architecture and a plethora of other sceneries and structures as diverse and delightful.
-All this makes the Chinese University an ideal environment for intellectual and personal growth.
+All this makes CUHK an ideal environment for intellectual and personal growth.

 To guide the long-term development of its campus, CUHK has a Campus Master Plan (CMP) in place.
 Taking into account the teaching, learning and research needs of the University, the CMP maps out a sustainable and visionary blueprint for the development of the University campus in the years up to 2021 and beyond, setting the stage for CUHK to grow as a world-class institution enjoying both academic excellence and campus sustainability.